New Community Hub for Wakefield

 How much will it cost?

-The budget is around $11 million, with $6.4m coming from Reserve Financial Contributions, community co-funding of $2.5m, and the remaining $2.1m from rates.
+The budget is close to $11 million, with $6.4 million coming from developers via Reserve Financial Contributions, community co-funding of $2.5 million, and the remaining $2.1 million from the district facilities rate.

 What could it feature?